Sjeiti/ronvalstarnl/src/data/markdown/post_shadow-dom.md

 ## host element, selector and function

-The `:host` pseudo-class selector is used from shadow DOM to style the host element.
+The `:host` pseudo-class selector is used from inside the shadow DOM to style the host element.
 It can be used to combine the outside- with the inside state.
 The host element itself is not really part of the shadow DOM; it can be styled by both document and shadow.
+So don't put any styling in there you don't want overridden.

-For instance: when a class is set onto the host element, you can use the host selector *function* inside the shadow DOM styling like this `:host(.host-class-name) .inner { color: #F04; }`:
+For example: when a class is set onto the host element, you can use the host selector *function* inside the shadow DOM styling like this `:host(.host-class-name) .inner { color: #F04; }`:

 ```html
 <!--example-->